 Where do I go from here?

-If your business is seeking sustainability credentials which are independently audited and verified year on year, then working towards an ISO or PAS is the recommended course of action.
-Both offer a way to show your customers that your product or service has taken account the greenhouse emissions associated with them, and your business has a plan to reduce, mitigate or offset emissions.
+If your business is seeking sustainability credentials that are independently audited and verified year on year, then working towards an ISO or PAS is the recommended course of action.
+Both offer a way to show your customers that your product or service has taken into account the greenhouse emissions associated with them, and that your business has a plan to reduce, mitigate or offset emissions.

-It’s possible to cut your utility costs by being more energy focussed and creating processes that support energy efficiency and shrinking your carbon footprint.
-For the slightly larger businesses it’s also possible to align the above standards and PAS with the United Nations Sustainable Development Goals adding further credibility and consumer confidence.
+It is possible to cut your utility costs by being more energy focussed and creating processes that support energy efficiency and shrinking your carbon footprint.
+For the slightly larger businesses it is also possible to align the above standards and PAS with the United Nations Sustainable Development Goals adding further credibility and consumer confidence.